After Code Lyoko’s first season aired in 2004, a second season commenced immediately.

 Episode 28 – Uncharted Territory

 Up: After being bullied, Aelita struggles to adjust at school.
 When the show ended, I feel sad for her.
-I can’t tell you, you’re have to watch the entire show.
+I can’t tell you, you’re gonna have to watch the entire show.

 A nightmare sequence is shown with a fairy like creature running from danger.
 The fairy plays a key role in later episodes.